 Some of related careers in the same field include:

 Automotive Body Repairer

 While Honda mechanics work in mechanic shops fixing the engine and systems of Honda vehicles, automotive body repairers work in auto body shops fixing the structure and exterior elements of vehicles, such as the frame, doors, mirrors and paint.
 High school vocational courses or postsecondary courses in automobile collision repair can help prepare automotive body repairers for their career.
 Auto body repair certifications can be earned through professional organizations, such as the National Institute for Automotive Service Excellence and the Inter-Industry Conference on Auto Collision Repair.

-Jobs in this field are projected by the BLS to increase by 9% from 2014 to 2024, which is faster than average growth.
-Auto body repairers earned a median annual salary of $40,970 in May 2015, according to the BLS.
+Jobs in this field are projected by the BLS to increase by 8% from 2016 to 2026, which is average growth.
+Auto body repairers earned a median annual salary of $40,580 in May 2017, according to the BLS.

 Farm Equipment Mechanic

 Those who like working on engines, but prefer to work on large equipment rather than vehicles, may want to explore the career of farm equipment mechanic.
 These professionals typically work for manufacturers and dealers of farm equipment and fix and maintain tractors, mowers, harvesters and other related machinery.

 While farm equipment mechanics and technicians can learn on the job, some postsecondary education in heavy equipment mechanics is often preferred by employers.
 In May 2017, the BLS reported that these workers had a median annual salary of $39,340.
 The BLS projects that the number of farm equipment mechanics will increase by about 8% from 2016 to 2026.